 The bright and cheerful Toys “R” Us logo perfectly reflects the company’s direction.
 Movable letters invite you to the world of childhood.
-The emblem shows: on the shelves of stores, there are toys and children’s products for every taste.
+The emblem shows that on store shelves, there are toys and children’s products for every taste.

 Meaning and History

 This brand was created by the American entrepreneur Charles Lazarus.
-Her first stores began operating in Washington, D.C., with children’s furniture as their main product range.
-The first name of the network is Children’s Bargaintown.
-There were many buyers, and the demand for the products was high, as it came during the post-war baby boom in the United States.
+Her first stores opened in Washington, D.C., with children’s furniture as their main product line.
+The network’s first name is Children’s Bargaintown.
+There were many buyers, and demand for the products was high, coinciding with the post-war baby boom in the United States.

-A few years later, the brand owner changed its focus: he began to sell only toys.
-The very first store called Toys “R” Us appeared in Rockville, Maryland.
+A few years later, the brand owner changed its focus: it began to sell only toys.
+The very first Toys “R” Us store opened in Rockville, Maryland.
 This happened in 1957.
 Lazarus also designed the emblem for him, styling it like a child’s lettering: he deliberately rotated the “R” to make it appear as if they were block letters “drawn” by a child.
-Moreover, the brand changed owners several times and went bankrupt (according to experts) due to the desire for promotions to increase traffic.
+Moreover, the brand changed hands several times and went bankrupt (according to experts) due to a desire to increase traffic.
 After announcing a 24/7 toy sale, the company was forced to hire new employees to cope with the increased workload.

-Over the long years of its existence, the chain of children’s stores has changed ten logos.
+Over the years, the chain of children’s stores has changed its logo ten times.
 The first versions underwent drastic changes.
 Later versions underwent slight adjustments to the same elements, remaining almost unchanged.

 1948 – 1957